"A Pakistani

 Christopher Hitchens has successfully taken the case against

-God to the heart of America, writes Richard Dawkins
+heart of America, writes Richard Dawkins.

 Christopher Hitchens: